frp-arduino/frp-arduino/README.md

 Haskell should be installed system wide, but Arduino-Makefile should just be copied to the root of this repository.

-In order to use Arduino-Makefile, you also need standard build tools like make and gcc, and in particular, the [gcc toolchain for avr](http://www.nongnu.org/avr-libc/).
+In order to use Arduino-Makefile, we also need standard build tools like make and gcc, and in particular, the [gcc toolchain for avr](http://www.nongnu.org/avr-libc/).

-On a Fedora system, you can install all dependencies with the following
+On a Fedora system, we can install all dependencies with the following
 commands:

     yum install haskell-platform